 You’ve probably heard of this day before.
 Find out all there is to know about 5 de Mayo – Mexico history is here!
 Discover the origin of this special day and great places glamping rentals for your Cinco de Mayo celebrations

-What is Cinco de Mayo all about?
-Understanding the history behind significant Mexico holidays, 2020
+What is Cinco de Mayo?
+Understanding the history behind significant Mexico holidays, 2023

 Very confident of further victories, the French focused their attention on one place—Puebla de Los Angeles.
 This attack, though, was anticipated by Mexican President Benito Juárez, and when the French finally attacked, on May 5, 1862, the French had to retreat after losing almost 500 soldiers.
 The Mexican forces, on the other hand, lost fewer than 100.

 Do Mexicans celebrate Cinco de Mayo across the entire country?

 What is Cinco de Mayo really about?
 While the battle was not strategically significant, it represented a symbolic victory for the Mexican forces and added to the resistance.
 However, only the town of Puebla celebrates the day, so you’d be forgiven for asking, why do we celebrate Cinco de Mayo in the US too?

 Many people in the US think May 5 celebrates Mexico’s independence, but Mexican Independence Day is actually on September 16.
 So why do Americans celebrate Cinco de Mayo, and why is the day so important to American culture today?
 In the 1950s and 60s, Latino activists appropriated the holiday and promoted it to raise awareness and build Mexican-American pride.
 It was an opportunity to celebrate Mexican culture and identity.
 As well as to promote ethnic consciousness, and build community solidarity.
 Now, The day is promoted in America to celebrate Mexican food, culture, and traditions.
 It’s also an opportunity for people to learn more and engage with Mexican culture and history.